On this page

 If your child is not yet at school, your Health Visitor can also give you some advice about speech, language and communication development.

 Here you can find some general advice on ways to support your child’s speech, language and communication.
-You can find further information on the recommended websites above or you can contact us.
+You can find further information on the recommended websites on this page, or you can contact us.

 Follow us on Social Media